 The Bottom Line

 If you’d like to know your item’s weight in grams, pennyweight, or troy ounces, just ask.
-Any reputable precious metal dealer should be able to provide the weight in whichever unit you prefer.
+The value should be the same regardless of which unit is used, provided the conversion and purity calculations are done correctly.